The Radiographic Image

 Radiographic Contrast

-Atomic number difference: A higher atomic number material will attenuate more x-rays than a lower atomic number material.2,6,7
+Atomic number difference: A substance with a higher atomic number absorbs more X-rays than one with a lower atomic number, enhancing contrast.2,6,7